 On January 23, 2020, we entered into an Office Service Agreement (the "Office Service Agreement") with Regus to lease office space at in Hoboken, New Jersey.
 Per the terms of the Office Service Agreement, the monthly rent payments are \$1,150.
-The Office Service Agreement commenced on January 27, 2020 and terminated on July 31, 2020, when it automatically renewed for a successive period equal to the original term.
+The Office Service Agreement had an initial term of January 27, 2020 to July 31, 2020 and thereafter automatically renews for successive six-month periods.
 Either party is able to terminate the agreement by providing no less than three months' advance written notice of termination.